Setsuna x Hina Fanfic

 Saji let out a noise of pure disbelief.
 "I'm not interrogating you!"

 No response.
-Arguing with him was futile and he had more pressing matters demanding his attention.
+Arguing with him was futile and Saji had more pressing matters.

 "Right...
 Where is Hina?"
 Saji asked, already bracing for another cryptic answer.

-Setsuna pointed a single door at the other side of the living room.
-"She's angry at you."
+Setsuna raised a hand and pointed toward a door on the other side of the living room.
+"Angry at you."

-Saji sighed deeply.
-"Of course she is" He trudged off toward the back room like a man marching to his doom.
+"Of course she is."
+Saji sighed deeply and trudged off toward the back room like a man marching to his doom.

 The door shut behind him.